 Every year, 30 people are killed and 200 more are seriously injured while travelling on San Francisco's streets.
 San Francisco County ranks among the highest or worst for traffic deaths and injuries in California.
 These deaths and injuries are unacceptable and preventable, and San Francisco is committed to eliminating them.

 By adopting a policy called Vision Zero in 2014, the City and County of San Francisco has committed to building better and safer streets, educating the public on traffic safety, enforcing traffic laws, and prioritizing resources to implement effective initiatives that save lives.
-Vision Zero aims to eliminate all traffic deaths in San Francisco by 2024.
+Vision Zero aims to eliminate all traffic deaths in San Francisco.

 Nationwide, speeding is a contributing factor in approximately 30% of traffic fatalities.
 The cost to society for those fatalities amounts to approximately $40.4 billion each year, according to the National Highway Traffic Safety Administration.

-Unsafe speed is the leading factor in severe injury and fatal traffic collisions in San Francisco.
+In San Francisco, unsafe speed is the highest primary collision factor in collisions resulting in injuries.
 Speeding is dangerous because a driver's field of vision is narrowed, reducing the amount of potential hazards that can be seen and avoided.
 Drivers have less time to react and maneuver out of dangerous situations when traveling at higher speeds and their ability to negotiate curves safely is also reduced.